 We need more farmers!

 When I asked Peggy what she thought about including the word “happenings” in the name of our 2020 revival of down to earth, she said "of course!
 There are no accidents, only happenings!"
-MC had been in the very first "happening."
+MC had been a participant in the very first "happening."
 A multi-media experimental performance conceived by John Cage and David Tudor titled Theater Piece No. 1 was performed at Black Mountain College in 1952.
 "Robert Rauschenberg's White Paintings (1951) were suspended from the ceiling in the shape of a cross.
 Cage sat on a step ladder and lectured about Buddhism, or said nothing, and M.C.
 Richards and Charles Olson read different poems from ladders, while Rauschenberg played Edith Piaf records, Merce Cunningham danced amidst the audience (chased by a barking dog), coffee was served by four boys dressed in white, and David Tudor played improvised notes on a prepared piano, fitted with pieces of felt and wood between the strings.
 Cage composed the piece such that each participant did whatever they chose during assigned intervals of time and within certain parameters, but the overarching principle of chance guided the course of events.”

 Art historian Jenni Sorkin (2013) asserts that MC herself, and not Allan Kaprow, held the second-ever happening in 1958 called "Clay Things To Touch."
 (And by all accounts, most of the pottery sold).